Labeling & Source Information

-All packaged foods and beverage products, including bottled water, have extensive labeling requirements, including a statement of the type of water that is in the container, compliance with the applicable definitions in the FDA Standards of Identity, ingredient labeling, name and place of business of the manufacturer, packer or distributor, net weight, and, if required, nutrition labeling.
+All packaged foods and beverage products, including bottled water, have extensive labeling requirements, including a statement of the type of water that is in the container, compliance with the applicable definitions in the U.S. Food and Drug Administration (FDA) Standards of Identity, ingredient labeling, name and place of business of the manufacturer, packer or distributor, net weight, and, if required, nutrition labeling.

 FDA Requirements are Different From EPA's

-Disclosures, such as those required by EPA in Consumer Confidence Reports (CCRs) for public water systems, are not required of any food or beverage product.
+Disclosures, such as those required by the U.S. Environmental Protection Agency (EPA) in Consumer Confidence Reports (CCRs) for public water systems, are not required of any packaged food or beverage product.
 Those products must meet all applicable safety standards and must be manufactured according to FDA regulations.
 However, bottled water companies voluntarily provide consumers with access to information about their products.

 Consumers have multiple choices in brands of bottled water.
 That is not the case with their public water system.
 Consumers cannot make a choice of which municipal water is piped into their homes.
 If a bottled water company does not satisfy a consumer’s request for more information, that consumer can, and should, choose another brand.